henrik/progress_bar/README.md

 The `bars` list can be any length.
 Each string in that list is a "frame" in the animation.
 The bar will alternate between these strings, and then start over.

-Each string in the list can be any length and will repeat into a 100 character bar.
+Each string in the list can be any length and will repeat to fit the bar.

 #### Customize color